KyawKyawLin19/laravel-filament-employee-management/README.md

 ## Employee Management

--List of employees with search and filter by name and department
+- List of employees with search and filter by name and department
 - Create, update and delete employees